hari255/Deep-Learning/README.md

 # 1. Computer Vision - Malaria detection using Convolutional Neural Networks

-Used Tensorflow, Keras, sci-kit learn, stats models, numpy, pandas, matlplotlib, plotly

-https://github.com/hari255/DeepLearning/blob/main/_Malaria_Detection.ipynb
+This is a robust malaria detection system using Convolutional Neural Networks (CNN).
+Leveraging Python libraries such as TensorFlow, PIL, and scikit-learn, I've developed a model to accurately identify parasites in blood smear images.
+This model includes preprocessing with NumPy and pandas, data visualization with Matplotlib and Seaborn, and efficient model training with advanced layers like Conv2D, MaxPooling2D, and Dense.
+Explore the intricacies of my approach, from data augmentation to early stopping, as we aim for precise diagnosis through cutting-edge image classification. https://github.com/hari255/DeepLearning/blob/main/_Malaria_Detection.ipynb

 To benchmark my innovative approach, I've conducted a comprehensive performance analysis against the renowned VGG16 image-detection model.
 The findings not only highlight the superiority of my model but also shed light on key metrics that set it apart.
 VGG16 model; https://keras.io/api/applications/vgg/

 Team, Keras.
 (2016).
 Keras Documentation: VGG16 and VGG19. https://keras.io/api/applications/vgg/

 # 2. Recommedation systems based on Amazon user's purchase history